 Test method for determining the flexural strength at high temperatures

 If the requirements or the statements from the bending tests at room temperature (MOR) are not sufficient, the conditions can be adapted to the application.
 The hot flexural strength describes a test method for determining the flexural strength in a 3-point bending test at temperatures above room temperature.
 For refractory materials, the test is specified in DIN EN 993-7.

 We offer you the appropriate tests.
 The hot flexural strength of ceramic specimens can be determined at WZR ceramic solutions at temperatures up to 1500°C. The temperature is set according to the task, so that we can respond to your specific requirements.

 How do we test the hot bending strength?

 Analogous to the 3-point bending test at room temperature, here the specimen is bedded on 2 rollers and heated to the desired temperature.
 A thermocouple located nearby ensures accuracy.
 After a short rest phase, a stamp is applied to the sample from above, which applies increasing force to the sample until it breaks.

-We test the hot bending strength of materials up to a maximum temperature of 1500°C. A specimen geometry that allows your material to be tested is necessary.
+We test the hot flexural strength of materials up to a maximum temperature of 1500°C. A specimen geometry that allows your material to be tested is necessary.
 In addition, knowledge of the field of application and the thermal behaviour of your material is necessary to optimally adapt the test temperature to your material.

 What other testing methods does WZR offer at high temperatures?